rancher/Rancher-Plugin-gMSA/README.md

 1. `ccg.exe` (Container Credential Guard) is invoked by your container runtime (i.e. `containerd`) when a container that provides a "credential spec" for Windows is created

-2. `ccg.exe` invokes the CCG Plugin (installed as a [DLL (Dynamic Link Library)](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) and passes in inputs from the "credential spec'
+2. `ccg.exe` invokes a CCG Plugin (installed as a [DLL (Dynamic Link Library)](https://learn.microsoft.com/en-us/troubleshoot/windows-client/deployment/dynamic-link-library)) and passes in inputs from the "credential spec"

 3. The CCG Plugin retrieves connection details (i.e. an access token or some other credentials) and executes a request to a "secret store" (like Azure Key Vault) to get back Active Directory credentials tied to the standard user account

-4. `ccg.exe` retrieves the standard user account's credentials and uses it to retrieve the gMSA's credentials from Active Directory that corresponds to what was provided in the "credential spec"
+4. `ccg.exe` retrieves the standard user account's credentials, which are used to retrieve the gMSA's credentials from Active Directory that corresponds to what was provided in the "credential spec"

 5. The container runtime injects the credentials from `ccg.exe` into the container, which allows the application to use it

-The Rancher plugin follows the same process as above by storing the connection details in **Kubernetes secrets** that the CCG Plugin has access to via an **Account Provider API**, which runs as a `HostProcess` on each Windows host and represents the "secret store".
+The Rancher plugin follows the same process as above by storing the Active Directory credentials in **Kubernetes secrets** that the CCG Plugin has access to via an **Account Provider**, which runs as a `HostProcess` on each Windows host and serves as a proxy to the underlying "secret store" (i.e. the cluster itself).

+The connection details are automatically installed onto the host by the Account Provider `HostProcess` into a specific directory path (`/var/lib/rancher/gmsa/<namespace>/*`).

+To install the CCGRKC Plugin DLL, this repository also provides a Plugin Installer.

 ![](./docs/diagrams/simple-diagram.png)

 ## Getting Started